 Finally, with all that out of the way, we can dive deep into the mess that is this movie (and indeed, this entire sequel trilogy), and reveal (and revel in) the grand meta-redemption story.
 Where the original trilogy was about a redemption story, and the prequel trilogy was about the origins of that redemption story, the sequel trilogy is itself a redemption story.

-In other words, whith The Empire Strikes back, the original Skywalker saga descended into hell, into “the Dark Side of the Force,” into “the cave…remember your failure in the cave!” – Yoda.
+In other words, with The Empire Strikes back, the original Skywalker saga descended into hell, into “the Dark Side of the Force,” into “the cave…remember your failure in the cave!” – Yoda.
 And to one degree or another, fans were shocked, disturbed, outraged, incensed, (“WHAT!?
 Darth Vader CANNOT be Luke’s father!…Han Solo can’t be taken back to Jabba the Hutt!…You CAN’T end a Star Wars movie like THIS!”)
-But here it was only the story which had taken the necessary turn into darkness.
+But there it was only the story and characters which had taken the necessary turn toward darkness and descent into hell.

 Revelation of Episode IX: The Force x10

 Without a doubt, one of the most common criticisms levied against Disney Starwars is how “OP” Rey is (over-powered), and it is no different in Rise of Skywalker.
 If anything, she is far more powerful now than she was in The Force Awakens and The Last Jedi.
-However, few are still calling her a “Mary Sue,” since she does seem to go through quite a bit of struggle, conflict, makes mistakes, and even begins the film training with Leia (who is inexplicably a Jedi; something this film attempts to retroactively account for, by explaining that Luke trained her shortly after the evens of Episode VI).
+However, few are still calling her a “Mary Sue,” since she does seem to go through quite a bit of struggle, conflict, makes mistakes, and even begins the film training with Leia (who is inexplicably a Jedi; something this film attempts to retroactively account for, by explaining that Luke trained her shortly after the events of Episode VI).
 All these details aside, there is and has always been a reason why Rey has been so OP, and that reason is the Force.
 And, as we know, the Force is the heart and soul of Star Wars.
-The Force is what defines Star Wars as MYTHOLOGY and NOT science fiction.
+The Force is what defines Star Wars as MYTHOLOGY disguised as science fiction (NOT mere “franchise”).

 This film is Episode IX.
 The significance of that number cannot be ignored.
 Nine is Yesod on the Tree of Life of Kabbalah.
-The fourth dimension and the vital body.
+The fourth dimension and the vital body…the aetheric body, the body of prana, of qi (chi).
 Put another way, Nine is sex: the sexual force, the keystone, the philosophical stone, and the foundation, on which rest “the twins,” the two pillars of the Tree of Life, the masculine and feminine pillars Jachin and Boaz.
+The creative and destructive Force in the universe.
 In the original trilogy, the Twins are represented by Luke and Leia (who are literally fraternal twins).
 And the bond between them is stronger than anyone else (evidenced by Leia’s ability to “hear” Luke at the end of Empire when he calls out to here in his time of need.
 So how much stronger might such a Force-bond be between Soulmates, or the Force equivalent of Twin Souls?
 For it is unquestionable that no matter how strong the Love / Force connection is between fraternal twins, it cannot hold a candle to the potential for power between twin souls, because only lovers work together in the Ninth Sphere with the creative Force of the universe: the sexual Force.

 Skywalkers are strong with the Force, full of hope, and their descent and ascent (i.e. Anakin Skywalker’s fall to the dark side and redemption) have been the focus of Star Wars for six films.
 This is because Skywalker is a symbol for The Christ, the Ray of Okidanokh, the Ray of Creation, which descends and ascends on the Tree of Life.
 That is why the protagonist of the sequel trilogy is “Rey.”
 She is the one to rise a Skywalker only after she unites with her counterpart and Twin Soul, Ben Solo (who is also a Skywalker).
 But not until Rey runs him through with her light-sabre and Kylo Ren dies.